 A list of all our video pages in this section of Portico is now available.

-Learning objectives: Outline the different study methodologies used to determine recurrence rates following a first episode of psychosis, as well as their limitations; Describe the risk of recurrence with and without maintenance medications for individuals who have remitted from a first episode of psychosis; Describe the risk of developing schizophrenia and bipolar disorder when a person has a first episode of cannabis-induced psychosis.
+CAMH Grand Rounds April 2018.
+Learning objectives: outline the different study methodologies used to determine recurrence rates following a first episode of psychosis, as well as their limitations; describe the risk of recurrence with and without maintenance medications for individuals who have remitted from a first episode of psychosis; describe the risk of developing schizophrenia and bipolar disorder when a person has a first episode of cannabis-induced psychosis.